bwcompton/EcoAssess/inst/aboutMassachusetts.md

 This website and the underlying models were developed by the
 <a href="https://umassdsl.org" target="_blank" rel="noopener">Designing Sustainable Landscapes</a>
 team at the University of Massachsetts Amherst.
-Funding was provided by USGS Northeast Climate Adaptation Science Center and the intramural research program of the U.S. Department of Agriculture, National Institute of Food and Agriculture, McIntire-Stennis and Renewable Resources Extension Act (RREA) programs.
+Funding was provided by the Massachusetts Division of Conservation Services, USGS Northeast Climate Adaptation Science
+Center and the intramural research program of the U.S. Department of Agriculture, National Institute of Food and Agriculture, McIntire-Stennis and Renewable Resources Extension Act (RREA) programs.

-**Questions**, bugs, problems, suggestions? <a href="https://umassdsl.webgis1.com/hesk/index.php?a=add&category=5" target="_blank" rel="noopener noreferrer">Let us know</a>
+**Questions**, bugs, problems, suggestions? <a href="https://umassdsl.webgis1.com/hesk/index.php?a=add&category=6" target="_blank" rel="noopener noreferrer">Let us know</a>